openedx/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

 to use the E-Commerce service for ecommerce-related tasks instead of ShoppingCart.

 #.
-Sign in to the Django administration console for your base URL.
+Sign in to the LMS Administration Django site for your base URL.
 For example,
    ``http://{your_URL}/admin``.

 #.
 In the **Commerce** section, next to **Commerce configuration**, select